DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Introduction

-In tabular data, each row corresponds to an \textit{instance} and each column corresponds to a \textit{field}.
-The value in a cell of the table, i.e., the value of a field of a data instance, is referred to as a \textit{feature}.
-Usually, in addition to the columns for the fields, there is also a column for the label of each data instance in supervised tasks, which may indicate whether the instance is a positive or negative sample of a certain class.
-An important way to achieve more effective learning from tabular data is feature selection.
-Firstly, tabular data often have many dense numerical features and high-dimensional sparse features, which consume a significant amount of resources during the training and inference phases of machine learning.
-Feeding a selection of the most influential features into machine learning models can greatly reduce the costs.
-Secondly, because of the weak correlation between features in tabular data, there usually exist irrelevant or redundant features.
-Removing non-influential (i.e. irrelevant and redundant) features make machine learning models more effective.
-Finally, some applications require model interpretation.
-For example, when using AI models to assist the decision of credit card approvals, it is desirable for the model to provide the key factors that influence the decision.
-Identifying the most influential features help indicates the importance of features and enhances the interpretability of the results.
+To perform a more efficient learning process in tabular data and be successful in some corresponding business applications, an important approach is select features in a targeted manner following the optimization objective of the custom model~\cite{arik2021tabnet}, i.e., to identify the most influential features from all the predetermined features.
+Intuitively, the necessity of feature selection for tabular data is mainly reflected in the following aspects: 1) \textit{Efficiency}.
+Tabular data usually consists of many dense numerical features and high-dimensional sparse features, which consume a lot of resources in the training and inference stages of the model.
+Selecting only the most influential features and feeding them into the model can greatly reduce the costs.
+2) \textit{Accuracy}.
+The correlation between features in tabular data is ambiguous.
+Moreover, there are often many irrelevant or redundant features, which are difficult to be distinguished in advance in the feature pre-determining stage.
+Removing features that are not influential (i.e., irrelevant or redundant) will benefit the learning of a model.
+In particular, since each instance usually has a different set of influential features that are beneficial to a particular task, it may be more beneficial to keep different influential features in different instances.
+3) \textit{Interpretability}.
+A good interpretability of the adopted model is usually expected in practical business applications.
+For example, in a credit card approval scenario with the use of an auxiliary model, we would expect the model to simultaneously provide some key factors that influence the decision.
+Identifying the most influential features helps to indicate the importance of each feature and enhances the interpretability of the results.

-In the industry, enormous workloads have been devoted to manual feature engineering to identify the most influential subset of features in tabular data.
-To reduce the manual work, existing work \cite{feature_selection} on feature selection has focused on \textit{field-wise} selection, i.e., the granularity of selection is a whole column of the table, where selected features are the same for every data instance.
-However, field-wise feature selection has a significant deficiency because the features affecting the labels may vary substantially in different data instances.
-For example, in recommender systems, different users may choose particular items due to very different factors (i.e., features) such as price, quality, color and functionality.
-As a result, field-wise feature selection causes poor performance, and it is compelling to allow the selection of different features for different data instances, i.e., \textit{instance-wise} feature selection.